Capital Idea Houston Awarded a $2m Department of Labor Building Pathways to Infrastructure Jobs Grant

 Date: March 20, 2024

-Employers from Technology, Automotive, Manufacturing, Green Jobs, and Construction sectors as well as Community leaders who want to collaborate in innovative workforce initiatives are invited to join us for a luncheon and discussion on how the grant award will impact the local workforce landscape.
+Employers from Technology, Automotive, Manufacturing, and Construction sectors as well as Community leaders who want to collaborate in innovative workforce initiatives are invited to join us for a luncheon and discussion on how the grant award will impact the local workforce landscape.
 The event, "Unlocking Potential, Shaping Tomorrow: Diversity in Houston's Workforce," will take place on Tuesday, April 2, 2024, from 11:30 am to 1:30 pm at the Amegy Tower.

 Please RSVP by March 27, 2024 at https://www.eventbrite.com/e/unlocking-potential-shaping-tomorrow-diversity-in-houstons-workforce-tickets-862254224597?aff=oddtdtcreator